-DPT and HistoryAlive!
+DPT brings HistoryAlive!

-Please check back for details and information about all of the upcoming HistoryAlive! events, tours and maybe even some camp opportunities.
-Reservations may be required for some of the these events.
+Future History Alive! events are in the planning phase and will be announced as they are scheduled.
+Please check back for more information about all of the upcoming HistoryAlive events, tours and summer day camp opportunities.
+Reservations are required for some of the these events.

-To see the upcoming schedule for HistoryAlive! please check our Events Calendar.
+To see the upcoming schedule for HistoryAlive please check our Events Calendar.

-To see how you can help us bring more HistoryAlive! events to Dunwoody, please click here to Become a Donor.
+To see how you can help us bring more HistoryAlive events to Dunwoody, please click here to Become a Donor.